 Challenge number Detail of challenge 1 EYFS assessment on entry for reading consistently indicates that the majority of all children do not start school at the age-related expected level and around 30% start school significantly behind the age expected The ability to read is the single most significant indicator of a child's ability to make progress in learning therefore accelerating progress in reading and ensuring that children are on track with age related expectations in reading by the age of 6 is school's key challenge.
 2 A greater proportion of children recorded on the behaviour log are disadvantaged boys due to lack of self-regulation.
-This is an inhibitive factor to progress and attainment in their learning 4 and that of their peers 3.
+This is an inhibitive factor to progress and attainment in their learning 4 and that of their peers Behaviour logs linked to children not being able to self regulate is down significantly however the small amount of children (3%) whose lack of self regulation is impacting on their learning is exclusively made up of children eligible for pupil premium funding 3.
 The greatest gap between disadvantaged children and non-disadvantaged achieving the expected standard is in reading and writing and maths.
-Ensuring that disadvantaged children achieving Exceeding in EYFS achieve GD at the end of Y2 4.
+Ensuring that disadvantaged children achieving Exceeding in EYFS achieve GD at the end of Y2 In 2023 this gap was reversed with the percentage of disadvantaged children achieving expected across all three areas was higher than non disadvantaged children however this was cohort specific and the percentage of children who are both disadvantaged an on SEN support this year is 8% which is 6% more than 2022/2023 4.
 Attendance of disadvantaged children is consistently markedly lower than non-disadvantaged children.
-(This can be due to multiple barriers) 5.
+(This can be due to multiple barriers) Persistent absence is below national average.
+There has been significant progress in the attendance of some of our disadvantaged children with the lowest attendance however children with persistent absence are still predominantly disadvantaged 5.
 Parental engagement and support from home is significantly reduced in Disadvantaged families - low attendance at parent consultations/ non engagement in homework/ low attendance at school events.

 6. Lack of wider life experiences for many disadvantaged children leads to poor cultural capital and lower aspirations for future success